matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 *Equation of a Hyperplane*: $$w^Tx +b = 0$$
-*Distance between two parallel lines*: $$d = \frac{|b_{1}-b_{2}|}{||w||}$$ With these fundamentals, we can h
+*Distance between two parallel lines*: $$d = \frac{|b_{1}-b_{2}|}{||w||}$$ With these fundamentals, let us return to the topic of classification:
+We may have the following situation:
+(see notes)